|Trail Features:||Panoramic Views, Lake, Wildflowers|

 As the trail climbs higher the canyon narrows.
 The trail also becomes progressively steeper, and becomes quite a slog over the last mile or so.
 Look back from time to time for some great views of Mt.
 Owen and Grand Teton as you proceed higher.

 At roughly 7.5 miles the trail reaches the top of the glacial moraine that forms Lake Solitude.
 After walking another 100 yards or so look for a side trail that leads down to a rocky area on the lake.
 At almost 7.7 miles hikers will finally reach the end of a small rocky peninsula that juts into the lake.
-This is an outstanding spot to relax and soak-in the grand views.
+This is an outstanding spot to relax and soak-in the grand views which makes this one of the best hikes in Grand Teton National Park.

 Lake Solitude is surrounded on almost three sides by a headwall that towers roughly 1500 feet above the lake.
 However, looking towards the south, Teewinot Mountain, Mt.
 Owen and Grand Teton seemingly rise above the western shore of the glacially-carved lake.
 This vantage point allows hikers to see the actual difference in size among the three mountains, which rank as the first, second and sixth highest peaks in the park.